areibman/taxfreeshopping/blog-starter-app/_posts/Germany.md

 ---
 country: 'Germany'
-taxrate:
+taxrate: '19%'
-minimumSpend:
+minimumSpend: '50€'
-flag:
+flag: '🇩🇪'
-timetoclaim:
+timetoclaim: '90 days after purchase'
-exemptions:
+exemptions: 'Phones with contracts/SIM cards.
+Cars or car items (i.e. spare parts)'
-restrictions:
+restrictions: 'Must also include the original receipt of the store.
+A consular fee of the equivalent of €34.07 (payable in Rs) for each individual invoice is applicable.'
 checkInLuggage:
 carryOnLuggage:
 ---